awsdocs/amazon-dynamodb-developer-guide/doc_source/DAX.access-control.md

 To allow access to a DAX cluster, you must include DAX\-specific actions in an IAM policy\.

-The following DAX\-specific actions correspond to their similarly\-named counterparts in the DynamoDB API:
+The following DAX\-specific actions correspond to their similarly named counterparts in the DynamoDB API:
 + `dax:GetItem`
 + `dax:BatchGetItem`
 + `dax:Query`